CirQuS-UTS/QuanGuru/README.md

 1. Implementation of SCQubits and QDrive using Adrien's work.
 1. Open system simulation capability for the classes
-1. Interfacing to other libraries such as QuTiP.
+1. Interfacing to other libraries.